This tutorial describes how to import a custom ship model into SpaceEngine. Before continuing, it is recommended to read this manual: Introduction.

 Quat – orientation quaternion of the whole ship, it can be changed in the Ship editor.
 Therefore, when creating this script, specify the value of (1 0 0 0).

 Mass – ship’s mass in kilograms.
-It is not yet calculated, and is not used by the SE except for display in the info table of the ship.
+It is not yet calculated, and is not used by SE except in the info table of the ship.

 Color – RGB color of the particle, which is drawn instead of the model, when the ship is far away.
 It is not calculated automatically.